bobbylite/telephone-ts/README.md

 ```

 ## Behind the scenes
 Behind the scenes we have two important files that really auto-wire up the events to the handlers.
-These two files are the telephonets.ts and BaseHandler.ts.
+These two files are the telephonets.ts and BaseHandler.ts.  telephonets uses InversifyJs' Container to auto-wire similar to how Autofac or other IOC libraries work.
+The BaseHandler is what we need our custom handlers to inherit from to ensure the project is structured properly.
 Take a look below.

 #### telephonets.ts
 ```javascript